Emil von Zelewski: Abushiri Revolt

 This incident also took place on the Eid al-Adha which was one of the most important Islamic holidays.

 The unrest in Pangani triggered the two-year uprising of the coastal population led by Buschiri bin Salim, in which the rule of the GEAC completely collapsed.
 The German Empire deployed marine infantry from ships of the Imperial German Navy in the Indian Ocean and sent Hermann Wissmann as Reichskommissar of German East Africa, who was to put down the insurrection movement with a hastily recruited force of German officers and African mercenaries.
 The control of the protected area was then transferred from the GEAC to the German Empire.

 Emil von Zelewski joined Wissmann's troops in 1889, took part in the storming of Buschiri's camp and the capture of Pangani and Saadani.
 He was eventually appointed head of the Wissmann Troop in Kilwa.
+During the capture of Pangani, Zelewski and his men committed numerous atrocities.
+They took away men from manual labour, raped women, and shot anyone who resisted.

 Commander of the Protection Force

 On 1 April 1891 he succeeded Wissmann as commander in German East Africa.
 By Imperial law of 22 March 1891 the Schutztruppe for German East Africa was established as a military force under Imperial control and Wissmann's private group was integrated into it.

 After conquering the coast, the Germans tried to consolidate their power inland as well.
 To do this, it was primarily necessary to secure the caravan routes between the coast and Ujiji on Lake Tanganyika.
 They roughly correspond to the line on which the Mittellandbahn was later built.

 In this area, the German colonial power encountered the expanding sphere of influence of the Hehe people, who had brought large parts of the southern highlands under their control under their chiefs Munyigumba Muyinga and Mkwawa since the 1860s.
 The Hehe trains extended into the area of the caravan route.
 There were also attacks on tribes that had recognized German supremacy.
 That is why the decision was made in the new capital Dar es Salaam to undertake a punitive expedition against the Hehe.